trackmania-rl/tmrl/readme/tuto_library.md

 `memory_size` is the maximum number of transitions that can be contained in your `MemoryDataloading` object.
 When this size is exceeded, you will want to trim your memory in the `append_buffer()` method.
 The implementation of this trimming is left to your discretion.
-Use AND pass to the superclass.
+Pass this to the superclass.

 `batch_size` is the size of the batches of tensors that the `Trainer` will collate together.
 In the current iteration of `tmrl`, the `Trainer` will call your `get_transition()` method repeatedly with random `item` values to retrieve samples one by one, and will collate these samples together to form a batch.